DOT / SAP Evaluations Explained Step-by-Step

 What If Someone Fails the SAP Program?

-If the evaluator believes the person is unable to return to work, they typically will extend the time in the SAP return-to-duty process until they can reach a level of safety and stability.
+If the evaluator believes the person is unable to return to work, they typically will extend the time in the SAP return-to-duty process until they can reach an appropriate level of safety and recovery stability.
 This allows them to be approved for a return-to-duty test.

-If someone is non-compliant, the SAP can also complete a non-compliance report.
+If the employee is non-compliant, the SAP can also complete a non-compliance report.
 In this situation, the employee being assessed will need to restart the process with another initial evaluation when they are ready to return to work.

 How Much Does the SAP Program Cost?

 Costs vary depending on the provider.
-Please keep in mind, it helps to find a credible provider who has years of experience.
+Please keep in mind that it helps to find a credible provider with a number of years of experience.

 For information on New Directions’ costs, please call 1-800-671-8589.
 Our team members will walk you through rates and the assessment process.